Cope Family Racing

-Cope Family Racing (formerly known as Derrike Cope Racing with JP Motorsports, Creation-Cope Racing, CFK Motorsports, Stratus Racing Group, Cope/Keller Racing and Derrike Cope, Inc, and Quest Motor Racing) is an American professional stock car racing team that competes in the NASCAR O'Reilly Auto Parts Series.
-The team is owned by Derrike Cope and his family, and the team currently fields the No. 70 Chevrolet Camaro SS full-time in the O'Reilly Auto Parts Series.
-The team closed before the start of the 2017 season, but would re-open in 2025, as Cope Family Racing.
+Cope Family Racing (formerly known as Derrike Cope Racing with JP Motorsports, Creation-Cope Racing, CFK Motorsports, Stratus Racing Group, Cope/Keller Racing, Derrike Cope, Inc, and Quest Motor Racing) is an American professional stock car racing team that competes in the NASCAR O'Reilly Auto Parts Series.

+The team is owned by Derrike Cope and his family, and they currently field the No. 30 Chevrolet Camaro SS full-time in the O'Reilly Auto Parts Series through a partnership with Stanton Barrett Motorsports for Baltazar Leguizamón and other drivers who have yet to be determined.
+Through the years, Cope has had partnerships with several other co-owners and the team has gone through a variety of name changes with each co-owner as they have come and gone.

+The team had closed before the start of the 2017 season but re-opened in 2025 as Cope Family Racing.
+In 2026, CFR would enter their current partnership with SBM and the two teams would jointly field an entry, the No. 30 car, in the O'Reilly Auto Parts Series under the name Barrett–Cope Racing.